lemessdavi/lemessdavi/README.md

 👋 Hi there!

 Welcome to my GitHub profile!
-I'm David (@lemessdavi), a Brazilian student of software engineering.
+I'm David (@lemessdavi), a Brazilian Mobile Software Engineer and student of Software Engineering.
 I have a passion for coffee, and I'm always excited about expanding my knowledge by learning new tools and technologies.

 👨🏼‍💻 Skills and Interests:

-  - Proficient in Java and Spring Boot for back-end development.
+  - Proficient in React Native Mobile Develpoment.
-  - Experienced in working with Laravel framework.
+  - Proficient in working with Java both in back-end and Android.
-  - Proficient with PostgreSQL for database management.
+  - Experienced with Swift for iOS Development.

 📫 You can reach me via email at ndlemes7@outlook.com.